About landing page requirements for Shopping ads

 - Pre-select the correct product variant in your landing page URL.
 If a product has variants (like color, size, pattern, material or other customizations), make sure the variant that matches product data is the one that appears on your landing page by default.

 - Set up automatic item updates to help reduce price and availability mismatches.
-With structured data, automatic item updates help you provide accurate content for people shopping on Google, and can help your products stay approved.
+With structured data, automatic item updates help you provide accurate content in your Shopping ads, and can help your products stay approved.
 Learn more about automatic item updates

 - Use the